-Join vlogger Alice Ford in conjunction with Eco- Africa Climbing and a group of woman from around the world on this once in a lifetime trip to Tanzania to hike Africa’s tallest mountain.
+Join Eco- Africa Climbing and a group of woman from around the world on this once in a lifetime trip to Tanzania to hike Africa’s tallest mountain.
 Hike the Machame route, one of the most popular routes on Mount Kilimanjaro, and for good reason: the Machame Route scenery is amazing and summit success rates on the 7-day trek are over 90%!
 The trek begins at the Machame Gate, located at the southern base of the mountain, within its lush, fertile rainforest.
 The route heads toward the Shira Plateau, before circling along the southern circuit halfway around the mountain.
 Reach the summit on International Women’s day.
 Optional extension will take you on a 4 day Safari through some of Tanzania’s most pristine National Parks getting you up close to wildlife like lions, cheetahs and elephants.

 - Summit Africa’s tallest mountain Mt.
 Kilimanjaro

 - Experience many different ecosystems from grasslands to rainforest

 - Create long lasting friendships with other woman

 - Meet, sing & dance with Masai women in their traditional villages

 - *For Safari Participants